DOI-USGS/volcano-avog2s/doc/UsersGuide.md

 -------------------------------------------------------

-The output files can be used by GeoAc by running GeoAc3D.RngDep -prop Clev Clev.loclon Clev.loclat theta_step=2.0 bounces=2 azimuth=41.0
+The output files can be used by GeoAc by running GeoAcGlobal.RngDep -prop Clev Clev.loclon Clev.loclat theta_step=2.0 bounces=2 azimuth=41.0

 Examples
 --------
-(1) Creating a reanalysis G2S model using NCEP 2.5-degree NWP data and archived planetary indicies
+(1) Creating a reanalysis G2S model using NCEP 2.5-degree NWP data and archived planetary indices

 The files for this example are located in examples/ex01